mjordan/islandora_workbench_docs/docs/installation.md

 ![Field machine names](images/standalone_media_url_setting.png)

-If your site needs to have this option checked (so it supports URLs like `/media/{id}`), you will need to add the following entry to your configuration file:
+If your site needs to have this option checked (so it supports URLs like `/media/{id}`), you will need to add the following entry to all configuration files for tasks that create or delete media:

 `standalone_media_url: true`